 Early Childhood Teaching Resources to Teach Your Children Music At Home

-As a parent or grandparent, can you relate to these 5 dilemmas?
+As a parent, grandparent, nanny, carer, or home schooler, can you relate to these 5 dilemmas?

 - I love music and my child loves music too, so I’m pretty sure I’ve got a musical child BUT when should I be getting a music teacher to teach them how to play an instrument and read music?

-- What about preschool music programs I see advertised — do I need to enroll my child and if I don’t, will we be missing out?
+- What about baby, toddler or preschool music programs I see advertised — do I need to enroll my child and if I don’t, will we be missing out?

 - I really can’t afford to take my child to the local music sessions, so are they really worth the money?

 - I keep hearing in the media that music is really important for proper brain development but I don’t know what to do about it, so is singing songs enough?

 - How can music help my child who is not coping too well?